launchfort/flock/README.md

 Options:

-  --require   Module ID of a module to require before rolling back --list      Display list of migrations to pick from -h, --help  output usage information
+  -r, --require   Module ID of a module to require before rolling back -l, --list      Display list of migrations to pick from -h, --help  output usage information
 ```